firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ## Collection Observables

 ### `collection()`
-The `collection()` function creates an observable that emits collection changes.
+The `collection()` function creates an observable that emits changes to the specified collection based on the input query.
+Any time updates are made, the function returns all documents in the collection that match the query.

 |                 |                                          |
 |-----------------|------------------------------------------|